1964 Shelby 289 Cobra "Snake Charmer"

 • A single-owner 289 Cobra—well-loved, meticulously kept

-• Accompanied by its original build sheet, sales form, and memorabilia, including a comprehensive collection of trophies and the famous “Snake Charmer” Cobra team shirt
+• Accompanied by its original build sheet, sales form, and memorabilia, including a collection of trophies and the famous “Snake Charmer” Cobra team shirt

 • Retains its numbers-matching body and engine; never restored, only maintained, with fabulous patina